 Quick Answer: Tomato fever (also called tomato flu) is a viral illness primarily affecting children under 5, causing red, painful blisters that resemble tomatoes.
-It’s likely a variant of hand, foot, and mouth disease (HFMD).
+Genomic sequencing during the 2022 Kerala outbreak identified it as Coxsackievirus A6 and A16 — the same enteroviruses behind hand, foot, and mouth disease (HFMD).
+Many experts regard “tomato flu” as a popular nickname (and something of a misnomer) for ordinary HFMD rather than a distinct new disease.
 The illness is self-limiting and usually resolves within 7-10 days with supportive care.
 It’s highly contagious, so isolation and hygiene are important.
 No specific treatment exists - focus on fever management, hydration, and symptom relief.

 What Is Tomato Fever?